Ellypham92/statistics-/README.md

 subset(table, leverage > (4/nrow(penguins))) <br>

-:heavy_check_mark: influential points using Cooks Distance <br>
+:heavy_check_mark: Influential points using Cooks Distance <br>
 subset(cooks.distance(penguins.mod), cooks.distance(penguins.mod) > 4/(nrow(penguins)- 2)) <br>

+Observations numbered as 11, 17, 62, 98, 102, 103, 111 are considered as high leverage.
+No outlier is found.
+Based on Cook's distance, we indentified observations numbered as  11, 66, 103  are influential points

-- Split the penguin data into two subsets, one for female penguins and one for males penguins.male <- penguins.exam %>% filter(sex == "male") ### males penguins
+- Split the penguin data into two subsets, one for female penguins and one for males <br>
+penguins.male <- penguins.exam %>% filter(sex == "male") ### males penguins  <br>
 penguins.female <- penguins.exam %>% filter(sex == "female") ### female penguins

 - Make a plot with the data points and the fitted regression line for the two subsets <br>